 Modern crematories

-The first modern crematorium was established in Milan, Italy, in 1876, marking a significant milestone in the acceptance of cremation.
+In 1876, Milan, Italy, built the first contemporary crematorium.
+This represented a crucial turning point in the acceptance of cremation.
 The facility provided a controlled environment for the cremation process, ensuring proper handling of remains and addressing concerns regarding hygiene and public health.

 Following the establishment of the Milan crematorium, cremation societies started to form in Europe and North America.
 These societies advocated for cremation; they emphasized its benefits, such as cost-effectiveness, conservation of land, and simplicity, compared to traditional burial methods.
 They sought to educate the public about cremation and campaigned to establish crematoria in different regions.